 More about Australia's partnership with Solomon Islands

-Australia has a warm and strong bilateral relationship with the Kingdom of Tonga, underpinned by our longstanding development and security cooperation and people-to-people links.
+Australia has a warm and enduring bilateral relationship with the Kingdom of Tonga, which has been strengthened by the common challenges of COVID-19.
+Our close connection is underpinned by our longstanding development and security cooperation and people-to-people links.
 In 2020, Australia and Tonga celebrated 50 years of diplomatic relations, which has been fostered through engagement at all levels of government.

 We were pleased to further build and strengthen our relationship with Tuvalu with the opening of a new diplomatic mission in 2019.
-We continue to work together in pursuit of shared development and security goals, including improved education outcomes, and resilience to environmental and climate change impacts.
+We continue to work together to prepare and respond to COVID-19 and in pursuit of shared development and security goals, including improved education outcomes, and resilience to environmental and climate change impacts.

 More about Australia's partnership with Tuvalu